Dendrocnide moroides: Ecology

 Dendrocnide moroides serves as the host plant for larvae of the white nymph butterfly.
-A variety of insects feed on the leaves, among them the nocturnal beetle Prasyptera mastersi and the moth Prorodes mimica, as well as the herbivorous Red-legged pademelon, which is unique among mammals in being apparently immune to the plant's neurotoxins.
+A variety of insects feed on the leaves, among them the nocturnal beetle Prasyptera mastersi and the moth Prorodes mimica, as well as the herbivorous red-legged pademelon, which is unique among mammals in being apparently immune to the plant's neurotoxins.
 Fruits are eaten by various birds that distribute the seeds in their droppings.

 Toxicity

 D. moroides is notorious for its extremely painful sting which may leave victims suffering for weeks or even months.
-Researchers at the University of Queensland recently discovered that the plant produces a neurotoxin similar to that of a spider or cone snail.
-It is reputed to be the most poisonous plant in Australia, if not the world.
+It is reputed to be the most urticant plant in Australia, if not the world.
 After contact with the plant the victim will feel an immediate severe burning and stinging at the site of contact, which then intensifies further over the next 20 to 30 minutes and will last from hours to several days before subsiding.
 During this time the victim may get little sleep because of the intensity of the pain.
-In severe cases it may cause urticaria, and the lymph glands under the arms may swell and become painful, and there have been rare cases of hospitalisation.
+In severe cases, it may cause urticaria (hives), and the lymph glands under the arms may swell and become painful, and there have been rare cases of hospitalization.